Katdelorme/React-Metronome/README.md

 ![forthebadge](https://forthebadge.com/images/badges/made-with-javascript.svg)

 This repository is for a React practice project developed between January 12 - 22, 2020.
+Using the slider a BPM (beats per minute) can be chosen.
+Pressing the start button will play an audio clicking sound.
+The higher the number the faster the click sound.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app?utm_source=katdelormegithub&utm_medium=github).

 ## Getting Started
 You can download a zip file, fork this project, or clone with HTTPS.